 It’s no secret that I’m a fan of yoga and that I apply yoga principles and postures in my own life as well as with my patients.
-And I double down that yoga is for everyone who is interested- whether in the broad spectrum of normal (what does that even mean?) to those who identify as being ‘tight’ or ‘flexible’ when it comes to exercise.
+And I double down that yoga asana is for everyone who is interested- whether in the broad spectrum of normal (what does that even mean?) to those who identify as being ‘tight’ or ‘flexible’ when it comes to movement.

 No pain, no gain does not apply: Feeling muscle soreness or being challenged by a pose or series can be normal, just like with other types of exercise or movement.
 If you are feeling strain or pain when you are in a posture, pay attention.
 That doesn’t mean you need to stop that posture, or that yoga is bad for you, or that you need to stop practicing yoga altogether.
-Ask the instructor for a modification, pay attention to how you are moving, and if the sensation persists or worsens, see your physical therapist to identify the cause and for tips to returning to practice.
+Ask the instructor for a variation, pay attention to how you are moving, and if the sensation persists or worsens, see your physical therapist to identify the cause and for tips to returning to practice.
 As an important note, pain-free doesn’t always mean risk-free, so if you are hanging out at the end ranges of your joints and/ or are forcing your body into postures on the regular but it feels okay, try some of the above strategies to minimize repeated stress on your joints.